Curriculum Newsletter Spring 1

-This half term our topic is ‘Sparkles, Spell and Spangles’.
+This half term our topic is ‘Fantastic Creatures’.
 The children will continue to learn in a variety of ways and we will provide a range of different activities both indoors and out to meet the needs of the children.
-The outside classroom is used regularly so please make sure that your child always has at school appropriate clothing for the time of year, including wellington boots.
+Please make sure that your child always has at school appropriate clothing for the time of year, including wellington boots.

 Prime Area: Personal, Social and Emotional Development